“Well, that was a bit of a surprise, wasn’t it?”

 Flick had mentioned that her father was going to be busy doing his job all day considering everything that had happened over the weekend, and sure enough, the driveway was empty.
 The man was probably at the sheriff’s office, hounding the people there for answers that they had no way of actually having.

 Still, considering what was waiting inside the house, B didn’t want to go barging inside.
 That was a recipe for disaster.
 Startling a vampire who was in an unfamiliar location and was probably on edge anyway considering everything that was going on would probably end up with her original self experiencing the death of another duplicate.
-And considering she was that particular duplicate, the girl was going to give that result the hardest and definitive pass she could manage.
+And considering she was that particular duplicate, the girl was going to give that result the hardest and most definitive pass she could manage.

 So, rather than force her way in and set off a nuclear chain of events, B bent down to pick a small rock out of the grass.
 Rubbing her left thumb along it, she began to whisper a quick, simple enchantment, the first one she’d learned when magical instruction had begun earlier that year.